-- 5.1.2.2 The supervisor shall respond to the grievance in writing within ten working days of receiving the written grievance. - 5.1.2.3 If the grievant believes the matter cannot be prudently discussed or resolved with the immediate supervisor at step 1, the grievant shall within five working days after the notification of the adverse employment action inform the AVPHR or designee that they wish to proceed to step 2.
+5.1.2.2 The supervisor shall respond to the grievance in writing within 10 working days of receiving the written grievance.

+5.1.2.3 If the grievant believes the matter cannot be prudently discussed or resolved with the immediate supervisor at Step 1, the grievant shall, within five working days after the notification of the adverse employment action, inform the Vice President of People and Culture or designee that they wish to proceed to Step 2.